innat/Transfer-Learning-PySpark/README.md

 ---

-**Packages Installation**
+### Installation

-Check this short [tutorials](https://gist.github.com/iphton/b0ab252c954eb2a28a984774e3ee1f2d) to install necessary packages and technical stuffs.
+Installation is bit pesky right now.
+So, I decided to write it separately.
+Check this [GitHub-Gist](https://gist.github.com/iphton/b0ab252c954eb2a28a984774e3ee1f2d) to install necessary packages and technical stuffs.

-**Data Set**
+### Data Set

-We choose **NumtaDB** as a source of our datasets.
+We choose [**NumtaDB**](https://arxiv.org/abs/1806.02452) as a source of our datasets.
 It's a collection of Bengali Handwritten Digit data.
-The dataset contains more than 85,000 digits from over 2,700 contributors.
+The dataset contains more than **85,000** digits from over **2,700** contributors.
 But here we're not planning to work on the whole data set rather than choose randomly 50 images of each class.
+You can get the sample of some images from [here.](https://drive.google.com/open?id=1AbTGJIfD2lhGe-stNIymGaowy7vyVovn) It Contains 500 in total.

-**Model Training**
+## Model Training

-Here we combine the InceptionV3 model and logistic regression in Spark.
-The DeepImageFeaturizer automatically peels off the last layer of a pre-trained neural network and uses the output from all the previous layers as features for the logistic regression algorithm.
+Here we combine the **InceptionV3** model and **logistic regression** in Spark.
+The **DeepImageFeaturizer** automatically peels off the last layer of a pre-trained neural network and uses the output from all the previous layers as features for the logistic regression algorithm.

-**Evaluate Model Performance**
+## Evaluation

 1. Evaluation matrix
 ```
-F1-Score  0.8111782234361806
+F1-Score   0.81117
-Precision  0.8422058244785519
+Precision  0.84220
-Recall  0.8090909090909091
+Recall     0.80909
-Accuracy  0.8090909090909091
+Accuracy   0.80909
 ```

 2. Confusion Metrix
 ![Screenshot from 2019-07-23 00-40-15](https://user-images.githubusercontent.com/17668390/61664640-00afd880-acf5-11e9-8544-91b3e05fbbf4.png)

 3. Classification Report
 ```